Before we begin, I want to tell you to keep an open mind.

 If not, go back to something they said. e.g., “So you’re saying before that you were thinking of learning how to paint?”

 Be open when you have nothing to contribute – When someone brings up a topic about something you know little, it’s better to admit it.

 For example, a friend is giving technical facts about the new Mercedes.
-Instead of trying to look smart, just say, “Actually I don’t much about this stuff but I would like to learn more…”
+Instead of trying to look smart, say, “Actually, I don’t much about this stuff but I would like to learn more…”

 Some people feel good in a one-on-one conversation, but they feel nervous around a group of people.

-When you’re interacting with a group present yourself with energy and enthusiasm.
+Introduction – When interacting with a group, present yourself with energy and enthusiasm.

-Don’t interrupt people while they’re talking.
-And most importantly, support what they’re saying by nodding your head or saying “yes”.
+Listening – Don’t interrupt people while they’re talking.
+And most importantly, support what they’re saying by nodding your head or saying “yes.”

-You told a joke and your friends laughed.
+Laugh – You told a joke, and your friends laughed.
 You feel great.
 Well, that’s my tip for you, laugh more.
 Be more expressive.